auth0/docs/articles/server-platforms/rails/00-introduction.md

 ### 2. Configure Callback URLs

 Callback URLs are the URLs that Auth0 invokes after the authentication process is completed.
 Auth0 routes your application back to this URL and attaches some details to the user's session including a token.
-Since callback URLs can be manipulated, you will need to add your application's URL in the app's Allowed Callback URLs for security.
+Since callback URLs can be manipulated, you will need to add your application's URL in the client's Allowed Callback URLs for security.
 This will enable Auth0 to recognize these URLs as valid.
-If omitted, the authentication will not be successful for the app instance.
+If omitted, the authentication will not be successful for the application's instance.

 ${include('../_callbackRegularWebApp')}